sookburt/react-api-testing/README.md

 # React API Testing with MSW

-Testing API calls in React, TypeScript with Mock Service Worker Library
+Testing API calls in React, TypeScript with Mock Service Worker Library... definitely still not in love with React and TypeScript yet...

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).